-Mariëlle Videler, born in Bergen op Zoom (NL) in 1970, currently lives and works in Amsterdam.
+Mariëlle Videler, born in Bergen op Zoom (NL), lives and works in Amsterdam.
 She studied at the Academy for Visual Arts, Tilburg, and for her MA at the Sandberg Institute, Amsterdam.
-Her practice embraces different media such as installations, drawings, textile, performances, photography and video – aiming to shape life through the prism of imagination.
+Based on artistic research, often self-initiated, she works on long-term projects and creates large, detailed installations.
+Her practice embraces different media such as, drawings, textile, performances, photography and video – aiming to shape life through the prism of imagination.

-Art critic Lucette Terborg wrote in NRC newspaper (2021) about Videler's work: 'Because that is what Videler's work is imbued with: the idea that everything is endowed with a transformative power and that it is about bringing that power to life.’
+That is what Videler's work is imbued with: the idea that everything is endowed with a transformative power and that it is about bringing that power to life.
+(NRC, 10 november 2021.)

 |